rust-lang/this-week-in-rust/drafts/2017-06-27-this-week-in-rust.md

 ## News & Blog Posts

+# Friends of the Forest

+Our community likes to recognize people who have made outstanding contributions to the Rust Project, its ecosystem, and its community.
+These people are 'friends of the forest'.
+The community team has been lax in making nominations for this on a regular basis, but we hope to get back on track!

+Today's featured friend of the forest is [Mark Simulacrum](https://github.com/Mark-Simulacrum).
+As of Friday, June 23, Mark has made sure that [all 2,634 open issues on the rust-lang/rust repo](https://github.com/rust-lang/rust/issues) have a label!
+Thank you, Mark, for this heroic effort!

 # Crate of the Week

 This week's crate is [include_dir](https://crates.io/crates/include_dir), a crate that lets you include entire directory contents in your binary – like `include_str!`, but on steroids.
 Thanks to [Michael Bryan](https://users.rust-lang.org/u/Michael-F-Bryan) for the suggestion!